Skip to Main Content

 Planning a Visit

-Martha's Tables is in Belle Vue, Soufriere district, at a location leading reached by car or taxi from Soufriere town.
-No website or phone number is available in current records, which means advance booking through direct contact or through a local accommodation concierge is advisable.
+Martha's Tables is in Belle Vue, Soufriere district, at a location best reached by car or taxi from Soufriere town.
+Advance booking is recommended.
 The Soufriere area attracts visitors travelling from the northern resort corridor, a drive that typically takes between 45 minutes and an hour depending on road conditions on the West Coast Road.
 Timing a visit alongside other Soufriere-area stops, including the Piton drive, the sulphur springs, or the botanical gardens, makes the geography work efficiently.
-Other dining options in the broader St. Lucia network worth noting for a multi-day itinerary include Jambe de Bois in Rodney Bay, Orlando's Restaurant and Bar, and Hardest Hard Restaurant and Bar in Charlotte.
+Jambe de Bois in Rodney Bay, Orlando's Restaurant and Bar, and Hardest Hard Restaurant and Bar in Charlotte.

 Side-by-Side Snapshot